dmitryshura/DAROF/README.md

+# D.A.R.O.F. :
-# Disable Adobe Acrobat / Reader Online Features (Windows, DC)
+# Disable Adobe Reader Online Features (Windows, DC)

 This repository provides a PowerShell script that applies **Adobe Enterprise Toolkit (ETK)** “lockable” policies (Windows registry) to **disable as many online / cloud-facing features as possible** in: